spring-media/storybook-addon-image-snapshots/README.md

 ## Intro

 This plugin uses [@storybook/storyshots-puppeteer](https://github.com/storybookjs/storybook/tree/master/addons/storyshots/storyshots-puppeteer) to capture screenshots from your stories.
+It provided some additional features like:
+- capturing specific viewports (dependency on [@storybook/addon-viewport](https://github.com/storybookjs/storybook/tree/master/addons/viewport))
+- capture only specific elements on the page
-It provides some additional features on top but the main purpose is to run the tests against a (chrome) browser that is running in a docker container.
-See [Why docker?](#why-docker) for a detailed explanation.
+- adds a panel in the storybook ui to display the snapshots However, the main purpose is to run the tests against a (chrome) browser that is running in a docker container, please see [Why docker?](#why-docker) for a detailed explanation.

 ## Table of contents
 - [Installation](#installation)